-The Company does not have any capital market or derivative transactions exposure as at March 31, 2021
+The Company does not have any capital market or derivative transactions exposure as at March 31, 2021.

 42a.9.
-Details of financing of parent company products There are no such transactions of this nature in the current and previous year
+Details of financing of parent company productsThere are no such transactions of this nature in the current and previous year

 42a.10.
-Details of Single Borrower Limit (SGL) / Group Borrower Limit (GBL) exceeded by the applicable NBFC There are no such transactions of this nature in the current and previous year
+Details of Single Borrower Limit (SGL) / Group Borrower Limit (GBL) exceeded by the applicable NBFC

+There are no such transactions of this nature in the current and previous year

-42a.11.
+18,488.91 42a.11.
 Unsecured Advances

 42a.13.
-Disclosure of Penaltics imposed by RBI and other regulators There were no penaltics imposed by RBI and other regulators in the current and previous year
+Disclosure of Penalties imposed by RBI and other regulators

+There were no penalties imposed by RBI and other regulators in the current and previous year

-Vivriti Capital Private Limited Notes to the standalone financial statements for the year ended March 31, 2021 (All amounts are in Rupees lakks, unless stated otherwise)
+Notes to the standalone financial statements for the year ended March 31, 2021 (All amounts are in Rupees lakhs, unless stated otherwise)

 42a.14.
-Ratings assigned by credit rating agencies and migration of ratings during the year
+Ratings assigned by credit rating agencies and migration of ratings during the

-Particulars Rating Agency Current Year Previous Year Bank Term Loans ICRA A- (Stable) A- (Stable) Non Convertible Debentures ICRA A- (Stable) A-(Stable)
+424.14.
+Ratings assigned by create rating agencies and inigration of ratings during the year Particulars Rating Agency Current Year Previous Year Bank Term Loans ICRA A- (Stable) A- (Stable) Non Convertible Debentures ICRA A- (Stable) A- (Stable)